 - Summer Internships

-Students are required to complete one summer internship (approved ten-week programs) prior to the senior year; Praxis may be used to fund one of these opportunities.
+Students are required to complete at least one summer internship (approved ten-week programs) prior to the senior year; Praxis may be used to fund one of these opportunities.
 The Center for Women and Financial Independence in collaboration with the Career Development Office can assist with identifying relevant internships.
 In addition, first-year students are strongly encouraged to use the summer to gain work experience designed to develop required professional skills including technology, programming and market-related communication.

 - Additional Activities